 Turks and Caicos Jewelry

 Another local artisan is Wellington Williams of the Wellington Collection.
-These jewelry pieces combine iconic Turks and Caicos beach sand, colorful pastel inlays from conch, and Larimar.
+These jewelry pieces combine iconic Turks and Caicos beach sand (including from Grace Bay Beach), colorful pastel inlays from conch, and Larimar.